Galaxy

 UseGalaxy.fr account

-If you plan on using UseGalaxy.fr, you will first need to have an account.
-You can easily create a new one by clicking on the Login or Register link at the top of Galaxy's welcome page, then clicking on "Don't have an account?
+You can easily create a new account by clicking on the Login or Register link at the top of Galaxy's welcome page, then clicking on "Don't have an account?
 Register here".

 If you prefer, you can also use your institution account, by clicking on the "Elixir LOGIN" button on this same page.

-How to download an history
+How to download a history

 You should see a page looking like this:

 Click on the "Click here to generate a new archive for this history." link.
-This will launch a job on the compute cluster to generate the file containing all the history data.
+This will launch a job on the compute cluster to generate the file containing all of the history data.

 Wait a moment (depending on the size of the history), and when the file is ready, a link will appear, from which you will be able to download the archive containing your history (beware, the file can be big depending on your history size).